WanluLiuLab/yasim/explore/Readme.md

 # Readme for Supplementary Data Analysis

-Here contains files and scripts used in supplementary data analysis.
-Note that they are not optimzied into publication standard and may contain bugs.
+Here contain files and scripts used in supplementary data analysis.
+Note that they are not optimized into publication standards and may contain bugs.